watertap-org/watertap/docs/technical_reference/flowsheets/seawater_RO_desalination.rst

 2. Specify the operating conditions with ``set_operating_conditions()``:

-    This function begins by specifying the inlet conditions as outlined in Table 2.
-Then, starting with the ``pretreatment`` block, the operating conditions for each unit model are set according to Table 3.
+    This function begins by specifying the inlet conditions.
+Then, starting with the ``pretreatment`` block, the operating conditions for each unit model are set.
+The inlet conditions and specific unit model operating conditions are in the Flowsheet Specifications section of this page.

 3. Initialize the unit and costing models with ``initialize_system()``: